Set up a UFT Developer grid node

 For details, see Run desktop applications using the UFT Developer SDK.

-Configure the connection to the grid machine, the capabilities provided by this node, the technology add-ins to load and more.
-For details, see Configure a UFT Developer node's runtime engine settings.
+Configure the node's runtime settings, such as the connection to the grid machine, the capabilities provided by this node, and the technology add-ins to load.
+For details, see Configure a grid node's runtime engine settings.